YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 The environment variable gtmgbldir specifies the active global directory.

 A gtmgbldir value of mumps.gld tells MUPIP to look for a global directory file mumps.gld in the current directory.
-For more information on the global directory, refer to “Global Directory Editor”.
+For more information on the global directory, refer to `“Global Directory Editor” <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_.

 .. note::
    YottaDB recommends against running YottaDB components as root.
 When run as root, YottaDB components use the owner and group of the database file as the owner and group of newly created journal files, backup files, snapshot files, shared memory, and semaphores.
 In addition, they set the permissions on the resulting files, shared memory, and semaphores, as if running as the owner of the database file and as a member of the database file group.

 .. note::
    You can perform read operations on a YottaDB database residing on a read-only mounted filesystem.
 However, the filesystem must remain read-only for the duration of any process that opens a database file resident on it.
 If a read-only file system is switched to read-write while YottaDB processes have database files open on it, and other processes update those databases, the read-only processes are likely to read incorrect or corrupt data.
-When the filesystem is read-only the shared memory resources which are typically shared among multiple processes instead become private to each process, so memory resource use increases with each additional concurrent process.
+When the filesystem is read-only, the shared memory resources which are typically shared among multiple processes become private to each process instead, so memory resource use increases with each additional concurrent process.
 M locks mapped to regions that map to database files on read-only filesystems are visible only to the process that owns the locks, and are invisible to other processes.

 +++++++++++++++++++++++++++++++++++++++++++++++
 Operations - Standalone and Concurrent Access